ZakaHaceCosas/FuckingNode/docs/manual/whats-next.md

 # What's next?

-You've reached the end of the manual.
+You have reached the end of the manual.
 Congratulations.

 We hope F\*ckingNode made your JavaScript developer journey a bit less of a f\*cking headache.

-Note "we" should actually be "I", this is maintained by a single developer (open to contributions, as always).
+Note "we" should actually be "I", as this is maintained by a single developer (me, Zaka 👋) (open to contributions, as always).
 Any suggestion and/or feedback is appreciated.

 ---

 Here you got, a bunch of links you might find interesting or useful.

+---

 [Go to the beginning?](index.md)